 You have made your choice for one of our Master’s programmes and you are about to apply.
 We look forward to receiving your application.
-Please take the following steps to apply to a Master’s programme of the Graduate School of Humanities.
+Please take the following steps to apply for a Master’s programme of the Graduate School of Humanities.

 Type of applicant